furynet/fury-1/docs/features/bank.md

     fury tx broadcast <file>
     ```

-    The transaction will be broadcast and executed in GRIDhub.
+    The transaction will be broadcast and executed in FURYhub.